 1. Always download the latest computer updates.
 This is especially true for your computer’s operating system.
 In fact, set up auto updates and then you don’t need to even think about it.
 Here’s how to do it in Windows, here’s how to do it with a Mac.
 Note: The Windows vulnerability that let WannaCry in had been patched months earlier—but many organizations hadn’t updated their systems.
 Had they done so, WannaCry wouldn’t have gotten off the ground.

 2. Back up your files remotely/externally.
 Backing up your computer files is never a bad practice, but you need to go a step further to be immune from ransomware.
 Store a back-up of your files on an external hard drive.
 Be sure to refresh it daily or weekly.
-You could make that super easy by using an online service (shameless plug: we do offer Backup Online so your files will be automatically backed up and always current!).
+You could make that super easy by using an online service so your files will be automatically backed up and always current.
 Taking this action means if you do get hit, it’s no big deal—you can forget about paying ransom and simply restore your files from the stored backup.

 3. Don’t open suspicious email attachments.
 If you don’t know the sender, or even if you do, think twice before clicking on an unexpected attachment.
 And don’t just worry about attachments or links that have “EXE” at the end (EXE stands for “executable” which means it’s a kind of file that can be run as a program).
 Ransomware is actually most prevalent in PDF and Microsoft Office document attachments.

 4. Make sure you have updated antivirus software.
 Malware is rapidly evolving so one of the best ways to avoid viruses, ransomware, spamware, etc. is to always run up-to-date antivirus protection.
 It’s not full-proof—nothing is—but it’s a solid first line of defense.
-We offer one of our own that’s always current (and you don’t have to do a thing!), but PC Magazine also recently reviewed 40 different antivirus options.
+We offer one of our own that’s always current (and you don’t have to do a thing!), but PC Magazine also recently reviewed 40 different antivirus options (UPDATE: we were told the PC Magazine link isn’t accessible to those with vision impairments.
+Comparitech offers their own reviews on a page that is.)

 Image courtesy of Stuart Miles at FreeDigitalPhotos.net.